sontung1010/sontung1010.github.io/_publications/2022-12-14-Autonomous-RC_Mecanum_Wheels_Tesla_Roadster.md

 ---
-title: "(Unofficial) Autonomous/Remote Control Mecanum Wheels Tesla Roadster"
+title: "(Unofficial) Autonomous/Remote Control Mecanum Wheels Tesla Roadster in real-world"
 collection: publications
 permalink: /publication/2023-12-14-Autonomous-RC_Mecanum_Wheels_Tesla_Roadster
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'